g-r-a-n-t/phrase/README.md

 ## Phrase

-Phrase is a decentralized registry for discrete digital content.
-It establishes formats for content residing on content-addressable networks and provides a novel funding scheme for creators of content.
+Phrase is a decentralized registry and fan-funding system for digital content, built on Ethereum and content-addressable networks like IPFS.
+There's a prototype app built with React.

+Phrase allows content creators to register digital content along with the metadata required to view, listen to, or otherwise experience the content, and make the content available to others via a content-addressable network (IPFS).
+Users can then interact with the content, and express their appreciation via a novel funding scheme.

-_Why phrase?
-The term phrase generally means a collection of symbols or patterns that form a distinct meaning.
-You can have phrases in virtually every type of expression, whether it be speech, music, or visuals.
-Use of the term here is just and extension of its meaning over files._
+_Why 'phrase'?
+A 'phrase' is a collection of words, symbols, or patterns that form a unit with some greater meaning.
+There are phrases in virtually every type of expression, like speech, music, or visuals.
+Use of the term here is an extension of this concept to files and other digital artifacts._

 ### Overview

-A phrase is a discrete unit of digital content.
-The root of its content and its format is stored in a registry contract.
-This means that you can render the content by referencing the phrase's key.
+A phrase is a discrete unit of digital content, like an album, a painting, or a zine.
+The root address of the content and its format are stored in a registry contract.
+This means that you can view the content by referencing the phrase's key.

-For example, you can render a phrase in React like so:
+In React, a phrase can be rendered like so:
 ```html
 <Phrase _key="ABC...123" />
 ```